-Going back to how I find these experiences relevant to my current field placement: it allows me to remain engaged and interested in my clients, to conceptualize my work on BPSes as a kind of personal history work.
+Going back to how I find these experiences relevant to my current practicum placement: it allows me to remain engaged and interested in my clients, to conceptualize my work on BPSes as a kind of personal history work.
 Given that I work with a highly marginalized portion of the population—the homeless—it occurs to me that while a BPS is a mandatory process, it can also be a meaningful one.

 When else will many of my clients ever have a chance to think about the trajectory of their entire lives, talk about what influenced their choices and circumstances, and come to understand their lives as meaningful?
 Especially for those kicked around the system, repeating their case histories over and over to dozens of social workers like me, I hope I can inspire a few to step outside the myths they have co-created with the system, and to become curious about their own histories.

 I work to do this by mindfully treating their stories with respect, honor, and ultimately curiosity.
 For most, I anticipate no major effect aside from building rapport, but maybe some of them will take seriously my gentle suggestion:

 “Have you ever thought about writing down your life story?”

 Natalie Millman is first-year CUSSW student in Advanced Clinical Practice, with a concentration in Health, Mental Health, and Disabilities.
 She runs her own Web site, Your Story Your Way.